tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 }
 ```

-You'll notice there are a couple functions called in the Chat Listener that aren't shown.
+You'll notice that a couple of functions called in the Chat Listener aren't shown:
-* `_addMessage` adds the incoming message to list of visible messages.
+* `_addMessage` adds the incoming message to the list of visible messages.
 * `debugPrint` adds the incoming message to the console log.
 * `onMessagesReceived` is a function that is called when a message is received.
-(We will also use `_addMessage` with there to keep a list from both parties)
+(We will also use `_addMessage` to keep a list from both parties)

 Below are the definitions for those functions